The Medallion: Production

-With a projected budget of $35 million, the film was at the time the most expensive Hong Kong production ever.
+With a projected budget of $35 million, the film was at the time the most expensive Hong Kong production ever, making Bennett Joshua Davlin the highest paid screenwriter in Asia.

 Original plot and conception

 Highbinders was the film's working title.
 In the original plot, those who were given power by the medallion became Highbinders, and Snakehead's goal was to create a Highbinder army at his disposal.

 According to the editors' commentary, The Medallion wasn't American-made.
 However, Columbia-TriStar bought the distribution and editing rights worldwide except in Japan, France, and Hong Kong (but these three countries retain the American cut of the film, the only cut ever made).
 The original cut was meant to be around 108 minutes.
 The plot of the film explained Snakehead's crime syndicate of human smuggling, the deaths that occurred from it, and his desire to create an army of Highbinders to aid his organization.
 These details were all cut to focus on the medallion.
 As a result of several scene cuts, some original dialogue was overdubbed, including a small amount of Cantonese dialogue.

 Over 20 minutes of these deleted scenes can be viewed on the U.S. DVD.
 Among these scenes are alternate endings where Eddie prevents Nicole's death, an extended fight sequence between Eddie and Snakehead's men, and an alternate ending to the chase sequence between Eddie and Giscard.